 If you are one of those lucky people who got a chance to work in the marvelous place, you should never forget to apply for an Overseas Employment Certificate.

 First of all, what is Overseas Employment Certificate (OEC)?
-It is a document which can be used as a proof to be presented at an immigration counter, a proof of payment that a worker has been accredited by the POEA, has paid the processing fee and OWWA membership contribution.
+It is a document that can be used as proof to be presented at an immigration counter, a proof of payment that a worker has been accredited by the POEA, has paid the processing fee and OWWA membership contribution.

 Why do we need to get one?
 Usually, travel tax and terminal fees are charged for Filipinos when returning to the country where they are employed, but by having an OEC, there will be no need to make those payments.

 Now, what if the OFW is a new OWWA/OEC Applicant?
 Their requirements differ a bit from the three applicants above, but it is not too troublesome as expected.
 Here is the list of requirements to bring:

 The following must be presented/submitted to the Office of the Labor Attache, Philippine Embassy, London:

 - Original Passport with valid re-entry visa/work permit (with photocopy)

 - Duly accomplished OFW Information Sheet (form available at the Office of the Labor Attache, Philippine Embassy or visit the Forms section of this website)